Spyglass-AI/spyglass-mcp/README.md

 Calls the Spyglass AI agent with a natural language query about your telemetry data.

 **Parameters:**
-- `query` (string, required): Natural language query about telemetry data
+- `query` (string, required): Natural language query about your application's telemetry data

 **Example queries:**
 - "What are the slowest endpoints in the last hour?"
 - "Show me all errors in the checkout service"
 - "Which services have the highest error rate?"
 - "What's causing high latency in my API?"
+- "How many requests has my app had in the last day?"

 **Returns:**
 - Natural language analysis of the telemetry data